Want to know more? — Subscribe

 Why most startups fail with their MVPs

 You might think that MVP is not worth the investment if you are planning to launch the full functionality of your product.
 Or you might be 100% sure that your idea will fit the users’ needs and distinguish it from the competitors.
-But almost 90% of all new startups fail under the newest SmallBiz Trends research.
+But almost 90% of all new startups fail, according to recent research.
 So, let’s cover the most widespread reasons on why this happens:

 Lack of research